BurnOutTrader/ff_rithmic_api/README.md

 # ff_rithmic_api
 This rithmic api was written for [Fund Forge](https://github.com/BurnOutTrader/fund-forge), an algorithmic trading platform written in rust.
+(Launching once live testing is underway)
 It is currently incomlete but will eventually contain full functionality for rithmic RProtocol api.

 Note: If the Proto version is ever updated we will need to uncomment the build.rs code and rerun the build.